 Choosing the best fish and shrimp for Iwagumi tank

-Yes, it is an aquarium after all and should have fish, but you cannot put any fish into this aquarium.
+Yes, it is an aquarium after all and should have fish.
 You need to understand that the display of the rocks symbolizes unity and signifies harmony.

 You need the fish that live in a group and believe in unity and not the ones that act individually and often split.